OpenLogos/OpenLogos.github.io/docs/SAL_02a_basic_concepts.rst

 **SAL is an ontology.**  This means that reality can be accounted for in SAL classifications.
 In the case of nouns, the number of these classifications is roughly 100, which properly suggests that as a representation of reality, SAL is coarse-grained.

 SAL attempts to implement certain assumptions about human language processing, chiefly with regard to the use of abstraction.
-Note that SAL is termed a semantico-syntactic abstraction language.  (more) TODO
+Note that SAL is termed a semantico-syntactic abstraction language.

 What motivated SAL?